Camila-Ribeiro/phorest-techtest-camilaRibeiro/README.md

         password  : ""
     };
     ```
-5. On `main.js` file pass the varibles as per example below:
+5. On `main.js` file pass the variables as per example below:
      ```
     let url = env.url;
     let username = env.username;
     let password = env.password;
     ```
-6. Create `config_sample.js` file inside `js` folder and rename this file to `config.js` when running it locally in order to work sucessfully (Do not add this file to `.gitignore`)
+6. Update `config_sample.js` file inside `js` folder and rename this file to `config.js` when running it locally in order to work successfully and also update the variable's values accordingly to call the API

 ##### back to [top](#table-of-contents)